ujkhatri/SpringBoot-Tutorial/README.md

 # SpringBoot-Tutorial
-This repository contains examples of different use cases in SpringBoot.
+This repository contains code examples of different use cases in SpringBoot and resources to learn Spring Boot.

 <H3> Rsources to learn Spring Boot </H3>
 <ul>